This post may contain affiliate links. Please read our disclosure policy.

 If you have any ingredients leftover from this small batch steak fajitas recipe, check out our Leftover Ingredients Recipe Finder.

-• Optional Toppings: To add more flavor, try sour cream, shredded cheese, sliced avocado or guacamole, pico de gallo, or fresh cilantro.
-These toppings give your fajitas a burst of extra flavor and texture.
+• Optional Toppings: Add sour cream, shredded cheese, avocado or guacamole, pico de gallo, or fresh cilantro for extra flavor and texture.

 Recipe Variations

-These step-by-step photos and instructions help you visualize how to make steak fajitas.
+These step-by-step photos and instructions help you visualize how to make a single serving of steak fajitas.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Prepare the fajita seasoning.
-Mix cumin, chili powder, onion powder, garlic powder, and salt in a small bowl.
-Season both sides of the steak with the seasoning.
+1. Season the Steak: In a small bowl, mix cumin, chili powder, onion powder, garlic powder, and salt.
+Rub the seasoning on both sides of the steak.
 Set aside.

 a bowl of steak seasoning next to a piece of flank steak.